 If you’re staying on Arborek or near Sawinggrai on Gam, Piaynemo can be reached by 15HP longboat in about 90 minutes.
 Half that if you want to pay for a speedboat.
-Check out Piaynemo Homestay’s page if you’d like to organise a stay at Piaynemo.
+Rufas and Piaynemo homestays are the places to book if you want to stay at Piaynemo.

-Almost all the homestays on the website can organise day trips to Piaynemo, but (apart from Piaynemo Homestay) the ones in the Pam Islands are the closest.
+Almost all the homestays on the website can organise day trips to Piaynemo, but (apart from Piaynemo and Rufas) the ones in the Pam Islands are the closest.

 Only 30 kilometres (~20 miles) from Waisai are the karst islands of eastern Kabui Bay.
 These are perfect if you have limited time and want to see islands like those of Wayag.
 The islands are undercut cones of limestone capped by jungle and festooned with orchids.
 They lie clustered in the eastern arm of Kabui Bay, close to the entrance to the famed snorkel and dive site of the Kabui Passage.

 If you want to spend some time exploring the islands and the nearby Kabui Passage, see Warikaf Homestay’s page.
 Warikaf occupies a hidden bay on the northern coast of Gam, right in the middle of Kabui’s karst islands.
 Warikaf’s owner has built a lookout atop one of those, and from that elevation the scenery is even more like Wayag than the photos we’ve used here show.